471k/atm/README.md

 # Atm

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.4.

-Functional working website hosted with Firebase Hosting can be found here: https://atmsimulator-81590.web.app
+Working website hosted with Firebase Hosting can be found here: https://atmsimulator-81590.web.app

 ## Development server